fatmakahveci/fatmakahveci.com-sources/content/backend-note/django.md

 - The order in `MIDDLEWARE` matters because a middleware can depend on other middleware.
   - i.e. `AuthenticationMiddleware` stores the authenticated user in the session so it must run after `SessionMiddleware`.

 ---

+## Django REST Framework

+### Throttling

+- _Throttling_ is similar to _permissions_ in that it determines if a request should be authorized.
+- It indicates a temporary state.
+- It controls the rate of requests that clients can make to an API.

+### Permissions

+- Permission checks are always run at the very start of the view, before any other code is allowed to proceed.
+- Permission checks will typically use the authentication information in the request.user and request.auth properties to determine if the incoming request should be permitted.
+- `request.user` and `request.auth` are used to check permissions.
+- `IsAuthenticated` or `IsAuthenticatedOrReadOnly`.

+---